New Zealand–Turkey relations: Diplomatic Relationship

 New Zealand and Turkey has had a range of diplomatic relations since the start of official diplomatic relations in 1979.
 New Zealand and Turkey have a range of diplomatic relations including foreign policy, military relations, and economic relations.

 New Zealand is a part of numerous international organisations such as the United Nations (UN), The World Trade Organisation (WTO), World Bank, International Monetary Fund (IMF), OECD, Asian Development Bank, and Asia-Pacific Economic Cooperation (APEC).
 The organisations that New Zealand is part of tend to be regionally in Asia or the Pacific Islands or large international organisations such as the IMF, UN, and the World Bank.

-Turkey is also part of numerous international organisations such as the United Nations (UN), The World trade organisation (WTO), the World Health Organisation (WHO), The International Monetary Fund (IMF), the World bank, Organisation of Islamic Cooperation, The Organisation for Economic Cooperation and Development (OECD) and Organization for Security and Co-operation in Europe.
+Turkey is also part of numerous international organisations such as the United Nations (UN), The World Trade Organization (WTO), the World Health Organization (WHO), The International Monetary Fund (IMF), the World bank, Organisation of Islamic Cooperation, The Organisation for Economic Cooperation and Development (OECD) and Organization for Security and Co-operation in Europe.
 The organisations that Turkey tend of be part of is either cultural organisations, regional organisations, or large international organisations such as the World Bank.

 Turkey and New Zealand also has a significant trade and economic relationship.
 The trade relationship is currently worth around 255 million (NZD).
 The trade volume has reduced since its height in 2019.
 In 2019 the trade relationship was worth around 367 million (NZD).
 Globally the COVID-19 pandemic has impacted the trading relationship globally including the trade relationship between New Zealand and Turkey.

 Despite Turkey and the West being allies due to NATO there has been tension in the relationship.
 New Zealand being close partners with NATO countries is align in this foreign policy outlook.
-New Zealand has also mentioned issues with Turkey's rule of law, and it return Turkey has stated that their judiciary system is independent.
+New Zealand has also mentioned issues with Turkey's rule of law, and in return Turkey has stated that their judiciary system is independent.